aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_fee.md

 ## Function `initialize_fee_collection_and_distribution`

-Initializes the resource storing information about gas fees collection and distribution.
-Should be called by on-chain governance.
+Initializes the resource storing information about gas fees collection and<br/> distribution.
+Should be called by on&#45;chain governance.

 <pre><code>public fun initialize_fee_collection_and_distribution(aptos_framework: &amp;signer, burn_percentage: u8)<br/></code></pre>